trickerer01/Ruxx/README.md

 - *Date min / max* ‒ applied to initial search results, format: `dd-mm-yyyy`, ignored if set to default (min: `01-01-1970`, max: `<today>`).
 Enter some gibberish to reset do default.
 RX and RN only

 #### Misc & Tools
-- **File -> Save settings...** \<Ctrl+S> ‒ allows you to save current run parameters to a config file for later or as a template
+- **File -> Save settings...** \<Ctrl+S> ‒ allows you to save current run parameters to a config file for later or as a template. `Note that only recognized parameters will be loaded - missing parameters will just stay unchanged without any errors given, so if you want to not save some parameters (ex. window position) just remove associated rows from the file`
 - **File -> Load settings...** \<Ctrl+O> ‒ load run parameters from previously saved config file.
 You can also put a `.cfg` file folder with executable and Ruxx will automatically pick it and configure itself.
 You have to use one of the following names: ['ruxx.cfg', 'auto.cfg', 'settings.cfg', 'config.cfg']
 - **File -> Reset all settings** ‒ resets all settings to initial ones.
-If autoconfigured this will reset to those parameters
+If autoconfigured this will reset to those parameters.
+Window position is unaffected by this action
 - **File -> Open download folder** \<Ctrl+L> ‒ open currently selected destination folder (**Path**), Windows only
 - **View -> Log** ‒ open a log window, if you want some readable output
 - **Edit -> Prefix file names with \<prefix>** ‒ all downloaded files will be named accordingly and not as just numbers.
 This option is enabled by default